-- Graduates or candidates for graduation of an Accreditation Council for Pharmacy Education (ACPE) accredited degree program or one in process of pursuing accreditation or have a Foreign Pharmacy Graduate Equivalency Committee (FPGEC) certificate from the National Association of Boards of Pharmacy (NABP).

-- 2. Ability to be fully licensed as a pharmacist in West Virginia within 90 days of the beginning of the residency.

-- 3. Ability to travel to our hospital for onsite interview, if chosen

-- 4. Application submission via PhORCASTM must include:

-- a.
-At minimum, 3 Letters of Recommendation

-- b.
-Transcripts from College of Pharmacy

-- c.
-Personal Statement/Letter of Intent

-- d.
-Updated Curriculum Vitae (CV)
+- Graduates or candidates for graduation of an Accreditation Council for Pharmacy Education (ACPE) accredited degree program or one in process of pursuing accreditation or have a Foreign Pharmacy Graduate Equivalency Committee (FPGEC) certificate from the National Association of Boards of Pharmacy (NABP). - 2.
+Ability to be fully licensed as a pharmacist in West Virginia within 90 days of the beginning of the residency. - 3.
+Ability to travel to our hospital for onsite interview, if chosen - 4.
+Application submission via ASHP PhORCAS must include: - a.
+At minimum, 3 Letters of Recommendation - b.
+Transcripts from College of Pharmacy - c.
+Personal Statement/Letter of Intent - d.
+Updated Curriculum Vitae (CV) - e.
+Registered for the ASHP Resident Matching Program

-- e.
-Passport type or headshot photo

-- f.
-Registered for the ASHP "Match" program